District Council of Lower Eyre Peninsula

 - A larger percentage of local workers who worked 49 hours or more (20.1% compared to 13.0%)

-The largest changes in the hours worked by the workforce in District Council of Lower Eyre Peninsula between 2011 and 2016 were:
+The largest changes in the hours worked by the All industries workforce in the District Council of Lower Eyre Peninsula between 2011 and 2016 were:

 - 35 hours - 39 hours (+81 local workers)